 A pair of young parents responded that having kids was the single biggest factor in their lack of free time now, way more so than jobs or the usual adult responsibilities.

-Back in college, there was plenty of time to just focus hard.
 Some are now more protective of their time since they recognize its scarcity.
 One said that they are more picky about what kinds of opportunities they now pursue, since they don’t want to waste time going down dead ends.
 Another said, “I have a much greater appreciation of how little time we have to do things that really make a difference.
 And that really makes me evaluate more carefully how I spend my time and what I do with that time.”

 Another common sub-theme was the lack of focused time.
 Back in college and grad school, there was plenty of time to just focus hard on investigating a topic in depth.
 But, as one person mentioned,“the work world is a loud place with a great deal of talking and many meetings, and my home life is often interrupt driven.”